streamlink/streamlink/docs/cli.rst

     e.g. just ``twitch.tv/day9tv`` is enough and quicker to type.

-This command will tell Livestreamer to attempt to extract streams from the URL specified, and if it's successful, print out a list of available streams to choose from.
+This command will tell Streamlink to attempt to extract streams from the URL specified, and if it's successful, print out a list of available streams to choose from.

-To select a stream and start playback, we simply add the stream name as a second argument to the :command:`livestreamer` command:
+To select a stream and start playback, we simply add the stream name as a second argument to the :command:`streamlink` command:

 .. sourcecode:: console

-    $ livestreamer twitch.tv/day9tv source
+    $ streamlink twitch.tv/day9tv source
     [cli][info] Found matching plugin twitch for URL twitch.tv/day9tv [cli][info] Opening stream: source (hls)
     [cli][info] Starting player: vlc